vzdanowicz/AN588_DataReplication_vrz/README.md

-#About
-#Replicating statistical analyses and figures/tables from Lee et al. (2021) study on gregariousness in lactating bonobos and chimpanzees.
+A replication of statistical analyses and figures/tables from the Lee et al. (2021) study on gregariousness in lactating bonobos and chimpanzees.